eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-cli.md

 Console, so that you can run scripts or upload Templates or other files which may be needed.
 This project should be checked out to the ~/src/eucalyptus/euca-demo directory.

-In examples below, credentials are specified via the --region=USER@REGION option with Euca2ools, or the --profile=PROFILE and --region=REGION options with AWS CLI.
+In examples below, credentials are specified via the --region USER@REGION option with Euca2ools, or the --profile PROFILE and --region REGION options with AWS CLI.
 Normally you could shorten the command lines by use of the AWS_DEFAULT_REGION and AWS_DEFAULT_PROFILE environment variables set to appropriate values, but there are two conflicts which prevent that alternative for this demo.
 We must switch back and forth between AWS and Eucalyptus, and explicit options make clear which